 Wondering about schools?
 Baltimore School for the Arts is located in Mount Vernon and was ranked Maryland’s Best High School for the Arts.

-Unsurprisingly for a suburban neighborhood, most residents own their homes.
-And it can get expensive here, at least as far as housing costs go.
-The median listing home price is $560,000, as of May 2021.
+It can get expensive here, at least as far as housing costs go.
+The median listing home price is just above $646,000.
 Single-family homes built in the mid-50s that feature multiple bedrooms and yards are common, but there’s also a decent peppering of homes that are both older and newer.
-Surprisingly, at about $1,700 a month as of June 2021, the average rent here is nearly $400 more than in Baltimore.
+And surprisingly, at $1,955 a month, the average rent here is only about $400 more than in Baltimore.

-It’s mostly families here, and the vibe here is pretty suburban, but you’re not out in the boonies — city amenities are decent with restaurants, cafes, parks, and consumer chains.
-There are also 25 public schools (and 14 private schools) serving Ellicott City, including several that rank in Niche’s top 10 in the state for their grade levels.
+It’s mostly families here, and the vibe here is pretty suburban, but you’re not out in the boonies — city amenities are decent with restaurants, cafés, parks, and consumer chains.
+There are also 22 public schools (and 10 private schools) serving Ellicott City, including several that rank in Niche’s top 10 in the state for their grade levels.

 A little further out from Baltimore, Columbia is a great suburb to consider if you’re looking for a slightly bigger town with slightly better nightlife options.
-Niche ranks Columbia as the second-best place to live in the Baltimore area with an overall A+ rating.
+Niche ranks Columbia as the fifth-best city to raise a family in America with an overall A+ rating.
 The vibe here is dense and suburban, and, in addition to lots of young families, you’ll also find several young professionals living in Columbia.
 Commuters can expect about a 20-minute drive into Baltimore, which is roughly 20 miles away.

-The median listing price* for homes in Columbia is nearly $400,000, and single-family homes with multiple bedrooms and nice yards are the norm.
-The average apartment is 949 square feet, and you can expect to pay $1,700 per month for rent (on average*).
-Several of Columbia’s 46 public schools are in the top 10 in the state for their grade levels, including Centennial High School, Burleigh Manor Middle School, and Clarksville Elementary School.
+The average home value in Columbia is nearly $450,000, and single-family homes with multiple bedrooms and nice yards are the norm.
+The average apartment is 949 square feet, and you can expect to pay $1,989 per month for rent on average.
+Several of Columbia’s 46 public schools are in the top 10 in the state for their grade levels, including Clarksville Elementary School, Burleigh Manor Middle School, and River Hill High School.

-Want a few more neighborhoods in Baltimore to consider?
+Want a few more neighborhoods in the Baltimore area to consider?
 Give these a go:

 - Harbor East